Check With Your Doctor

 Even under normal pregnant circumstances, issues regarding the lack of vitamins and nutrients that come about with dieting and fluids are of utmost importance.
 Even very minor malnourishment can lead to brain damage in the quickly developing fetus, creating lifelong negative effects.
 However, once you've discussed it in depth with your OB, there are plenty of ways you can stay healthy and fit while maintaining prenatal health.
 There are various guidelines and menus you can work with while pregnant; even Weight Watchers offers programs geared for pregnant women.
 As long as you are under professional supervision, you can know that you're doing the very best for your baby's nutrients and health while adjusting your weight.

-Eat Healthy.
 The best thing to focus on when you are pregnant, even if you are overweight, is not to lose weight, but to be healthy.
 Simply eating healthy, low-fat, low-sugar meals and making smart food choices should be the priority of every pregnant woman.
-Never take any diet aids or over the counter weight-loss supplements while you are pregnant, as long-term case studies have never proven these types of products to be safe in regard to pregnant women.
+Never take any diet aids or over the counter weight-loss supplements while you are pregnant, as long-term case studies have never proven these types of products to be safe for pregnant women.

-Take a Walk.
 Walking is nearly always a healthy option for pregnant women.
 Unless otherwise restricted by your OB, you should consider walking at least once a day as your body allows, carefully following cues for not overdoing it.
 Exercise programs, unless specifically approved by your doctor, are best avoided during pregnancy.
 Remember, your body is growing and supporting the development of a human being.
-Pushing yourself during this time has a greater risk than possible benefit.
-There will be plenty of time after the baby is born and mom has caught up on rest and healing, to set realistic weight and exercise goals.
+Pushing yourself during this time has a greater risk than any possible benefit.
+There will be plenty of time, after the baby is born and mom has caught up on rest and healing, to set a realistic weight and exercise goal.